gloliva/HyperLydian/README.md

 Memory: 32 GB
 ```

 The Python application is relatively lightweight and should run fine on most computers.
 Max/MSP is faily CPU and memory intesive; if you are running additional memory-intensive applications you may experience stuttering for the music.
+Your experience may very if running an a computer that has less than 16 GB RAM.

+If you experience any issues with Max/MSP, you may find more success by downloading Max and opening the HyperLydian Mac collective instead of running the standalone application.

 ## How to Play